Things to See & Do

 Just beyond the terminus of the Old Erie Canal Towpath Trail, Ryder Park is a 12-acre park located adjacent to the DeWitt Town Hall on Butternut Drive.
 The park features the James L. Guyette Arboretum, butterfly garden, bicycle and exercise trail, canoe launch into Butternut Creek, fishing pond, picnic areas, grills, playground, tot swings, picnic shelter and a pavilion with restrooms.

-Located at the south end of the Butternut Creek Trail, this grocery store is a great place to stock up on items for your bike ride, or refuel if you are at the end of your ride.
+For those from out of town, Wegmans is the mother of all grocery stores.
+Located at the south end of the Butternut Creek Trail, this is a great place to stock up on items for your bike ride, or refuel at the in-store cafe if you are at the end of your ride. https://www.wegmans.com/stores/dewitt-ny.html